stefanhgm/stefanhgm.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+# latest_posts:
-  enabled: true
+#   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#   limit: o # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am interested in machine learning for healthcare.
+My research focuses on harnessing large generative models to enable efficient, high-performing predictions, and on applying natural language processing techniques to clinical text.
+I am particularly interested in using state-of-the-art machine learning methods to address meaningful medical problems and improve healthcare delivery.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+I am currently a affiliated postdoctoral researcher at the Eils lab focussing on aritficial intelligence in healthcare.
+I am also a resident physician at the Department of Cardiology, Angiology and Intensive Care Medicine at the Charité in Berlin, where I am involved in clinical practice.
+My goal is to bridge the gap between modern machine learning and clinical practice.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Previously, I have obtained a Master's degree in computer science from RWTH Aachen University with stays at the University of Gothenburg and UC Berkeley.
+After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and visited MIT as a visiting PhD student.